Mars Needs Moms: Production

 spent a day where they recorded different interpretations of a list of words; the producers picked their favorite interpretations from that recording and put them in a book documenting the fictional language for the actors to speak.

 Elisabeth Harnois stated in an interview that she and the cast were given scenarios by Wells to which they acted out responses in improvised Martian language.

-Seth Green described doing the motion-capture as physically demanding work: "A lot of running, jumping, falling, hitting, spinning.
+Seth Green described doing the performance-capture as physically demanding work: "A lot of running, jumping, falling, hitting, spinning.
 I wore a harness for, like, 85 percent of the movie.
 It was uncomfortable."
 After spending six weeks outfitted in a special sensor-equipped performance capture suit while simultaneously performing Milo's lines, Seth Green's voice sounded too mature for the character and was dubbed over by that of 12-year-old newcomer Seth R. Dusky.

 For the auditions, Kevin Cahoon performed two scenes, including the ending; he recalled the instructions saying, "create your Martian language and play the scene."
 He previously played Ed, another non-speaking role, in the Broadway musical version of The Lion King (1994): "it's almost like silent film.
 You have to speak with your heart and soul and face, and you have to act as if you have dialogue with everyone else.
 I think that's where you find the humanity, or the martiananity, of the character."
 Cahoon's mannerisms were also used for the other martians.
 Mars Needs Moms is Cahoon's first time collaborating with Dan Fogler since the two worked with each other in New York stage theater.
 As he described his opinion on the film, "I was blown away.
 It's beautiful.
 The technology is incredible and the IMAX is awesome.
 I was so impressed with the score, but also the heart.
 I got misty-eyes towards the end with the mom/Milo relationship.
 I thought it really connected in a wonderful way and am so honored to be a part of it."

 In 2020, Brie Larson revealed via YouTube that she had auditioned for the character Ki, who was eventually portrayed by Elisabeth Harnois.